How to Grow Mushrooms at Home: The Beginner's Guide

 Well, here is the truth.
-Growing mushrooms is a lot more straight forward than you might think.
-And doing so has a whole host of incredible benefits.
+Growing mushrooms is a lot more straightforward than you might think.
+And doing so has a whole host of incredible benefits, from connecting with nature to enjoying the satisfaction of cultivating your own food.

 As a wise man once said: